pololu/vl6180x-arduino/README.md

   Returns the current range scaling factor.

 * `uint8_t readRangeSingle(void)`<br>
+  Performs a single-shot ranging measurement and returns the raw reading.

+* `uint16_t readRangeSingleMillimeters(void)`<br>
-  Performs a single-shot ranging measurement and returns the reading (distance in millimeters).
+  Performs a single-shot ranging measurement and returns the reading in millimeters, taking the range scaling setting into account.

 * `uint16_t readAmbientSingle(void)`<br>
   Performs a single-shot ambient light measurement and returns the reading.